ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 ## TCP and Its Behavior {#tcp-behavior}

 For most of the history of the Internet, we have trusted the TCP protocol to limit the impact of applications that sent a significant number of packets, in either or both directions, on other users.
 Although early versions of TCP were not particularly good at limiting this impact {{RFC0793}}, the addition of Slow Start and Congestion Avoidance, as described in {{RFC2001}}, were critical in allowing TCP-based applications to "use as much bandwidth as possible, but to avoid using more bandwidth than was possible".
-Although dozens of RFCs have been written refining TCP decisions about what to send, how much to send, and when to send it, since 1988 {{Jacobson-Karels}} the signals available for TCP senders remained unchanged - end-to-end acknowledgments for packets that were successfully sent and received, and packet timeouts for packets that were not.
+Although dozens of RFCs have been written refining TCP decisions about what to send, how much to send, and when to send it, since 1988 {{Jacobson-Karels}} the signals available for TCP senders remained unchanged - end-to-end acknowledgements for packets that were successfully sent and received, and packet timeouts for packets that were not.

 The success of the largely TCP-based Internet is evidence that the mechanisms TCP used to achieve equilibrium quickly, at a point where TCP senders do not interfere with other TCP senders for sustained periods of time, have been largely successful.
 The Internet continued to work even when the specific mechanisms used to reach equilibrium changed over time.
 Because TCP provides a common tool to avoid contention, as some TCP-based applications like FTP were largely replaced by other TCP-based applications like HTTP, the transport behavior remained consistent.